 American Dreams, NBC

 It's set in the early 1960s (JFK was shot at the end of the first episode).
-Anyway, it's about this teenage girl named Meg Pryor (who we like) and her Irish-Catholic family (parents Helen and Jack, older brother JJ, younger sister Patty, and the youngest brother, Will).
-Meg and her friend Roxanne (who we also like) start dancing on American Bandstand.
+Anyway, it's about this teenage girl named Meg Pryor (Brittany Snow) and her Irish-Catholic family, including her father, Jack (Tom Verica), her mother, Helen (Gail O'Grady), her older brother JJ, younger sister Patty (Sarah Ramos), and the youngest brother, Will.
+Meg and her friend Roxanne Bojarski (Vanessa Lengies) start dancing on American Bandstand.
 Roxanne's got some trouble with her mother, who's dating a guy Roxanne doesn't like.
-Helen is just starting to meet new people, take college classes and stuff, broadening her horizons, which Jack isn't entirely comfortable with...
-JJ is like a high school football player and track runner who wants to go to Notre Dame.
-He has some trouble with his girlfriend, Beth (who we also like), but they eventually get engaged.
+Helen is just starting to meet new people, take college classes and stuff, broadening her horizons, which Jack isn't entirely comfortable with.
+JJ is a high school football player and track runner who wants to go to Notre Dame.
+He has some trouble with his girlfriend, Beth, but they eventually get engaged.
 Patty is just sort of annoying most of the time, but smart.
 Will gets polio (though I missed that episode).
 I dunno, everyone's got stuff going on.
 Jack owns a small store selling appliances (mostly TVs, it seems to me).
 There's this African American man named Henry who works for him, and Meg becomes friends with Henry's son Sam.
 And Sam also runs track at JJ's school.